v2sCollections/Constellation/README.md

-IF THE DESCRIPTION DOESNT LOAD CLICK [HERE](https://github.com/2077v2/Constellation) &#x20;

 ### Updated & Compatible with the first Release of Starfield on Steam.

 **⛔**Not Compatible with the Gampass Edition**⛔**

-### Collection Rev 16
+### Collection Rev 17

 ![](https://s11.gifyu.com/images/Sgdn9.jpg)Hey, Guys [v2](https://www.nexusmods.com/users/123334373) here this is [CONSTELLATION](https://) for **Starfield**.

 If you haven't seen me before that's because this is my first entry into the world of Bethesda but don't let that fool you I have a passion for everything Gaming/Modding.
 I have been modding and curating collections for other games such as [Hogwarts Legacy](https://next.nexusmods.com/hogwartslegacy/collections/uehwil?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) which I currently have the most endorsed and downloaded collection on [Nexus](https://).
 I've also curated the largest and most comprehensive mod collection for [Cyberpunk 2077](https://next.nexusmods.com/cyberpunk2077/collections/dfvt7o?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection) with 800+Mods.
 And my latest collection for [Elden Ring](https://next.nexusmods.com/eldenring/collections/qpwypd?utm_source=copy\&utm_medium=social\&utm_campaign=share_collection).
 I'm eager to get started on a whole new chapter and I would love for you to come along for the ride.
 See you soon.

-This isn't just a mod list we have slapped together this will be a whole new world of Starfield.
-I have already spent hours and hours on this collection and I have only just started.
-I want to create the best Starfield experience possible.
+This isn't just a mod list we have slapped together this is a whole new world of **Starfield** with hundreds of hours spent building, configuring, modding and testing to create the best **Starfield** experience possible.

 Huge thank you to all the talented Modders who have put in the time and effort to create these great mods.
 If you enjoy this collection, please show your support and [ENDORSE](https://) the mod authors and the collection.